100% Pure Essential Oils in Organic Jojoba Oil

-Comes in 10ml clear bottle with roll top.
+Comes in 10ml clear bottle roll top dispenser.

 Ingredients: Patchouli, Sandalwood,Ylang Ylang, Clary Sage, Melissa, Orange